 As per conservative estimates, each ton of food waste produces 150 – 200 m3 of biogas, depending on reactor design, process conditions, waste composition etc. Biogas contain significant amount of hydrogen sulfide (H2S) gas which needs to be stripped off due to its corrosive nature.

-Biogas is eventually utilized in a combined heat and power (CHP) unit for its conversion into thermal and electrical energy in a cogeneration power station of suitable capacity.
+Biogas is eventually utilized in a combined heat and power (CHP) unit for its conversion into thermal and electrical energy.
 The exhaust gases from the CHP unit are used for meeting process heat requirements.
 The digested substrate leaving the reactor is rich in nutrients like nitrogen, potassium and phosphorus which are beneficial for plants as well as soil.